 My journey to Canada as an international student didn’t start and end in a day.
 Many things happened from the time I first made the decision to go to the time I got my study visa and actually traveled to Canada.
+This is not just an immigration story about me and Canada.
 This article will take you on the journey of how I obtained my Canadian student visa in Nigeria and eventually became a permanent resident of Canada.

 In 2006, I finished my secondary (high school) education and, just like many Nigerians, I began writing the exams required to gain admission to a higher institution.
 At my secondary school, we wrote the SAT and IELTS along with the SSCE exam.

 When there was a three-day warning strike later that year, followed by a three-month suspension of activities in 2007, my parents and I had to rethink our plans.
 Another factor that convinced my parents to encourage me to make a change was the news that 3 of my cousins would be traveling abroad to complete their tertiary education.
 Private schools were also an option for me, but their standards weren’t up to those set by foreign educational institutions.
-That’s why I decided to apply for a visa to study overseas.
+I was not sure that I’ll immigrate to Canada as a student at that time.
+I just knew that no matter what – I want to apply for a visa to study overseas.

 Why Choosing Canada?

 The first step was to do some research on how to secure a visa and which country was the best place for me.
-My parents finally concluded that they would send me to Canada to study in one of their higher institutions.
+It was only after research that my parents concluded that they would send me to Canada to study in one of their higher institutions.
+And I did not mind moving to such a country as Canada as a student.
+We heard and read lots of stories about Canada and immigration to Canada and those were nothing but inspiring.

 We read that Canada had some of the best universities around the world, and we discovered that they are also very accommodating to immigrants.
 We also learned that the cost of living in the country is fairly reasonable.Olu

 Our research uncovered the student visa.
 We decided that it was the key to getting me into Canada to have a peaceful, uninterrupted education.
-But there was still one final question: how would I go about getting a student visa?
+But there was still one final question: how would I go about getting a student visa from Nigeria?

-At this stage, we decided it was best to talk to someone who had gone through this process before.
-I mentioned earlier that some of my friends had already gotten the visa and moved to Canada , so these were the people we spoke with.
+At this stage, we decided not to just wonder how to immigrate to Canada as a student, but instead talk to someone who had gone through this process before.
+I mentioned earlier that some of my friends had already gotten the visa and moved to Canada, so these were the people we spoke with.

-Based on these discussions, my father was able to get the number of some agencies that help with the student visa process.
+Based on these discussions, my father was able to get a number of some agencies that help with the student visa process and overall moving to Canada as a student journey.
 These agencies help students to apply to the schools of their choice.
 Using them has a significant advantage because the agents have a lot of experience when it comes to assisting people to get a visa and secure admissions abroad.

 RCIC Makes The Process Much Easier